 Electronics and appliances that use standby power add heat to your home year round.
 This heat assists your heating system in the winter and creates additional load for your air conditioner in the summer.
 Overall, reducing standby power saves energy for half of the year (spring, summer, and fall).

-Unplugging electronics that use standby power or replacing them with ENERGY STAR® certified products that use up to 50 per cent less power in standby mode than conventional models will reduce your total annual energy consumption.
+Unplugging electronics that use standby power or replacing them with ENERGY STAR® certified products that use up to 50% less power in standby mode than conventional models will reduce your total annual energy consumption.

 The value of the energy savings from reducing your standby power consumption will vary significantly depending on: